rdfostrich/article-swj2020-cobra/content/related-work.md

 but they additionally introduce new SPARQL keywords, such as `REVISION`, `BRANCH` and `TAG`.

 #### Timestamp-based approaches
-[Hauptman et al.](cite:cites vcld) store each triple in a different named graph as a TB storage approach.
+[Hauptman et al.](cite:cites vcld) store each triple in a different named graph, which corresponds to the TB storage approach.
 The identifying graph of each triple is used in a commit graph for SPARQL query evaluation at a certain version.
 [X-RDF-3X](cite:cites xrdf3x) is a versioning extension of [RDF-3X](cite:cites rdf3x),
 where each triple is annotated with a creation and deletion timestamp.
-[RDF-TX](cite:cites rdftx) is an in-memory query engine that supports a temporal SPARQL querying extension, which makes use of a compressed multi-version B+Trees that outperforms similar systems such as X-RDF-3X in terms of querying efficiency, while having similar storage requirements.
+[RDF-TX](cite:cites rdftx) is an in-memory query engine that supports a temporal SPARQL querying extension, which makes use of a compressed multi-version B+Tree that outperforms similar systems such as X-RDF-3X in terms of querying efficiency, while having similar storage requirements.
-[v-RDFCSA](cite:cites selfindexingarchives) is a self-indexing RDF archive mechanism, that enables versioning queries on top of compressed RDF archives as a TB approach.
+[v-RDFCSA](cite:cites selfindexingarchives) is a self-indexing RDF archive mechanism that enables versioning queries on top of compressed RDF archives as a TB approach.
 [Dydra](cite:cites dydra) is an RDF graph storage platform with dataset versioning support.
 They introduce the `REVISION` keyword, which is similar to the SPARQL keyword `GRAPH` for referring to different dataset versions.